Skip to content

 GRI is promoting the recognition of equivalence between the EU reporting framework and the reporting frameworks of jurisdictions that have adopted GRI standards.
 Given EFRAG’s commitment to closely align the ESRS with the GRI Standards, companies worldwide that already use GRI will be well-prepared to comply with future CSRD requirements.

-Support and tools for your company’s sustainability reporting
+Expert support and tools for your company’s sustainability reporting

 The reporting journey engages more than one department or expert in the reporting company and requires not only regulatory and business but also technical understanding of the reporting requirements.